eclectic-coding/gridsome-graphql-markdown/content/posts/rails-test-setup.md

 series: false
 cover_image: ./images/rails-testing.jpg
 canonical_rul: false
 description: How do you setup a Rails project for testing?
-In tis article we will explore what a testing suite, using RSpec and other tools, for a robust developers experience.
+In this article we will explore what a testing suite, using RSpec and other tools, for a robust developers experience.
 ---
 How do you setup a Rails project for testing?
-In tis article we will explore what a testing suite, using RSpec and other tools, for a robust developers experience.
+In this article we will explore what a testing suite, using RSpec and other tools, for a robust developers experience.
 This article touches on my approaches to testing tools as I have been focused on learning RSpec.

 TLTR: Hey, just go grab the [code][REPO]